CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-messages.md

 recommended way of doing things, because most mails get delivered at the very first attempt, and storing-and-fetching the mail to and from external storage is then only a waste of time and resources.
 The message store is in such a setup only used for messages that were delayed and that are published back to RabbitMQ.
+MailerQ takes care of removing the mime from the JSON, and stores it in the message store when delayed messages are published back to RabbitMQ.

 ## Keep messages after delivery